anaraquelou/AI_summit_agent/README.md

 ## Agent Workflow

-The agent uses intelligent routing to determine the best path for each query:
+The agent intelligently selects which data sources are needed for each query:

 ![Agent Workflow](img/return_agent_workflow.png)